ajay891/rate-limiter/README.md

 ![Screenshot](junit-test-automation.png) <!-- .element height="100%" width="100%" -->

-## How to plug it ?
+## How to Plug-it ?

-Below aspects have been taken in consideration in order to make PROD ready
+Below aspects have been taken in consideration in order to make project PROD ready & pluggable

 - **Build** - As shared above, *Rate Limiter* project uses maven for packaging
 - **Test** - Poject has automatedt JUunit tests